alisonfuller/Coloradicals/README.md

 Testing and Analysis

   Our design had two critical parts, the mechanical aspect of the shutter and motor system along with the electrical and coding component.
 When designing the shutter and motor system, we consider several different types of sytems such as a pulley system and using a linear actuator.
 In our prototype, we designed a pulley system for our vent.
 This design ultimately fell short when testing and trying to move the shutter in two directions.
 With this in mind, team decided to design a system using a servo that would be able to move two directions with more ease.
-The process of picking a servo for our design required research and calculating the torque that would be applied to the servo.
-We measured the force to open the vent to be about 8.3 N and the approximate radius of a necessary arm to be around .05 meters.
-Knowing that the most torque would be applied to the servo when at 90 degrees, we calculated the torque to be around .425 Newton-meters based on the equation torque=(Force)(radius)sin(theta).
-The servo that we chose for our design allows for torque of 1.94 Newton-meters which allows for variance in vents for other models in the future.
-When testing our system with the servo, we found the vent was not moving as smoothly as desired.
-This lead to the creation of a small channel in the arm to allow for slight changes in the radius.
-    There was also testing involved in the creation of our code and circuitry.
-In the early stages of the design process we used LED lights to check our coding and circuitry of the sensors and the LCD screen.
-With the integration of the servo and through hole bread board, we tested each connection with a voltameter and tested our system using the power supply.
+The process of picking a servo for our design required research and calculating the torque that would be applied to the servo.....

+Conclusion:

+  For our project we designed an automatic vent that would help regulate the temperature of a greenhouse.
+We made a vent and motor system that would be controlled by an arduino that we coded.
+The code and arduino were used to control the different aspects of our project ranging from the temperature sensor to the LED screen to the motor.
+All of these parts that the arduino controlled were stored inside of a box we manufactured to exactly match our needs.
+The way our project works is by detecting the temperature of the greenhouse and if it hits a set parameter it will cause the motor to rotate and open/close the vent.
+In the future we can improve our project by adding a CO2 sensor, solar powered batteries, or a way to communicate with the owner that would give him/her updates on if batteries need replacing or if the temperature has drastically changed.

 Budget and Bill Of Materials